 Lunch: Salad and Fish/Chicken Sandwich

-Dinner: Salad and typical three-course meal ( Potato/Rice with Fish/Chicken and Some veggie)
+Dinner: Salad and a typical three-course meal ( Potato/Rice with Fish/Chicken and Some veggie)

 Snacks: Nuts and Fruits.